tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 design easier, better, and more concise.

 Centering content, for example, once involved all sorts of strange hacks, like negative margins and transforms
 --- vertical centering was frustrating if not impossible.
-Now one all one needs to do is merely `display` the parent container as a `grid` in order to `justify` and `align` content to the `center`.
+Now all one needs to do is merely `display` the parent container as a `grid` in order to `justify` and `align` content to the `center`.